 Our manifesto says an emphatic No to that kind of politics.”

 All in, this was a well-constructed Nick Clegg manifesto speech.
 Because it certainly made good use of a simple 4-part structure.
-His audience was left in no doubt that his theme was “fairness.”
+And, of course his audience was left in no doubt that his theme was “fairness.”
 Just compare this structured approach to that of the 14-minute Tory manifesto speech of 2019.